Migraine

 Comparison of Different FL-41 Lenses From Multiple Vendors

-Here are pictures of different FL-41 migraine lenses on the same model and in the same lighting.
-The color of the lens ranges from rust, to purple, to hot pink.
-Again, significant variation.
+Here are pictures of different FL-41 lenses on the same model and in the same lighting.
+The color of the lens ranges from rust to purple to hot pink, showing significant variation.

 Comparison of FL-41 lenses on the same model in the same lighting.